MAGMA Engineering Asia-Pacific Pte Ltd

 Jan Eilers, General Manager (Asia Pacific)

-Could you tell us more about your trade, what kind of products, services or solutions does MAGMA offer as well as the type of customer you serve
+Could you tell us more about your trade, what kind of products, services or solutions does MAGMA offer as well as the types of customer you serve?

 Our parent company (MAGMA Giessereitechnologie GmbH) was founded in 1988 in Aachen, Germany, and is an innovative engineering service provider company and market leader in the metal casting process simulation world.
 With a strong presence in Europe and building on the reputation of providing precise analysis and optimization for production processes, MAGMA Engineering Asia-Pacific, the regional headquarter with our products MAGMASOFT® and SIGMASOFT® continues to expand its business in Asia-Pacific.
 We cater our services to a wide range of manufacturing industries, from automotive, energy, machining, building and mining to medical products.
 The key advantage of using process simulation vs. the conventional trial and error methods are making this world a little greener through energy savings, reducing wastage and shortening time to market.
 Our operation in Asia started with the foundation of MAGMA Engineering Asia-Pacific in Singapore in 1996.
 The prime objective in the early years was to build up a strong team with technical expertise in casting and injection molding process optimization, followed by identifying qualified local partners that can represent MAGMA and our products in the diverse Asian markets.